Estimated reading time: 5 minutes

 Develop Team Expectations

-The team leader works with leadership on the development of the team by creating a team charter that gives the team focus and clarity of what it is trying to achieve.
+The team leader collaborates with leadership on team development by creating a team charter that provides the team with focus and clarity on its objectives.

 The leader then helps the team develop SMART goals with identified accountability and timelines for completion.